Visa information system

 The VIS enables the Schengen States to exchange visa data.
 It consists of a central IT system and of a communication infrastructure that links this central system to national systems.
 VIS connects consulates in non-EU countries and all external border crossing points of Schengen States.
 It processes data of the applicants and decisions relating to applications for short-stay visas to visit, or to transit through, the Schengen Area.
 The system can perform biometric matching, primarily of fingerprints, for identification and verification purposes.

-The following categories of personal data are processed in the VIS:
+Categories of personal data that are processed in the VIS:

 The following competent authorities may access the VIS: